How A Mentalist "Reads Minds"

 Some of the best effects are so spellbinding that the gasps give way to dumb, open-mouth expressions.
 It can be moving and personal.
-One is like a transient cologne that smells wonderful for a short while but fades an hour later; the other is like a slow-burn oil whose aroma lingers even after several bubble baths.
+One is like a cheap transient cologne whose smell is wonderful but transient and faded an hour later; the other is like a slow-burn fig oil whose aroma lingers even after several bubble baths.

 It's possible to achieve both, and it's possible to fail at both.

 Still not convinced?

 Either way, the logical objection to all mentalism effects is,